Understanding Osteoporosis - Prevention

 A bone density test measures a small part of one or a few bones to evaluate the strength of your bones and potential risk for osteoporosis.
 The bones most commonly measured by a bone density test include the hip, the spine, and the heel.

 The most widely used bone density test is the DXA test of the hip and lower spine.
 DXA stands for dual energy X-ray absorptiometry.
-The DXA test is painless and takes about 10 minutes.
+The DXA test, which uses X-ray technology, is painless and takes about 10 minutes.
 It uses only a fraction of the radiation needed for a chest X-ray.
 Your doctor can order the DXA bone density test and give you your T-score, which represents the overall strength of your bone.

 For more information, see WebMD's Bone Density Tests.